WWE News: Huge Superstar Added To ‘Royal Rumble’ Match, New Title Match Also Announced

 - Chris Jericho

-- Ceasaro
+- Cesaro

 - Sheamus